 Used in modern cars and bikes.
 It is the change version of spring type multi-plate clutch in which the thrust springs placed in rotation from the spring type clutch is replaced with a special crown-shaped spring called diaphragm spring

-During the Engaged state of the clutch, the fingers like fins of the diaphragm clutch will be in floating type mode due to which the multiple clutch plates which have friction lining on the other end attached will make continuous frictional contact with the Flywheel results in power between the engine Flywheel and the driving shaft.
+During the Engaged state of the clutch, the fingers like fins of the diaphragm clutch will be in floating type mode due to which the multiple clutch plates which have friction lining on the other end attached will make continuous frictional contact with the Flywheel resulting in power between the engine Flywheel and the driving shaft.

 When the driver presses the clutch in order to shift gear the force will be applied by the driver over pedal is transferred to the diaphragm spring which in turn size will decrease the fingers shape of the diaphragm spring will make disengagement of the clutch will happen.

 Hydraulic Operated or Automatic Clutch:

-It is one of the advanced types of clutch used in automobiles/vehicles that has the automatic transmission.
+It is one of the advanced types of clutch used in automobiles/vehicles that has an automatic transmission.

 In this type of clutch Hydraulic device that has highly compressing fluid that is operated with the accelerator pedal and is coupled with the multi-plate clutch and the Engagement and disengagement of the clutch will be obtained by the output by the Hydraulic device which is controlled with the acceleration pedal.

-A multi-plate clutch is the best clutch device for the automatic transmission due to its high torque transmission and also due to its advantage of less input force that is needed to operate the clutch.
+A multi-plate clutch is the best clutch device for automatic transmission due to its high torque transmission and also due to its advantage of less input force that is needed to operate the clutch.